 - Are you hitting your protein floor?

-- Are you drinking steadily through the day?
+- Are you drinking steadily through the day, and getting some electrolytes?

 When to involve your prescriber

-If you've genuinely addressed eating, hydration, and sleep and still feel persistently exhausted — or if fatigue is severe — talk to your prescriber.
-Persistent fatigue can occasionally point to something that needs attention, and it's worth ruling out.
+If you have genuinely addressed eating, hydration, electrolytes, and sleep and still feel persistently exhausted, or if fatigue is severe, comes with dizziness or fainting, or you cannot keep fluids down, talk to your prescriber.
+Persistent fatigue can occasionally point to something that needs attention, such as low blood sugar in people on other diabetes medications, dehydration that needs more than home measures, or an unrelated issue worth ruling out.

+This is educational content, not medical advice.
 The reflex to blame the medication is understandable, but it skips the most actionable causes.
-Eat enough, drink enough, sleep enough — then reassess.
+Eat enough, drink enough, replace electrolytes, sleep enough, then reassess with your prescriber if fatigue persists.

 About the author